felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - Compare early LTV performance across paid, organic, referral, and partner channels

 #### Key Insights
-- Employer partnership users consistently generate the highest 180-day LTV across cohorts.
+- Users acquired through employer partnerships generate the highest revenue within their first 180 days.
-- Referral users show strong early value generation, outperforming organic and paid channels.
+- Referral users also perform strongly, generating more value than organic and paid users.
-- Organic users deliver moderate LTV but show clear decay in later cohorts.
+- Organic users generate moderate value, but their revenue declines for later signup cohorts.
-- Paid acquisition users generate the weakest early LTV despite slower activation and higher acquisition costs.
+- Paid acquisition users generate the lowest early LTV, despite taking longer to activate.
-- Channel-level LTV dispersion highlights a structural mismatch between **where users are acquired** and **where value is actually generated**.
+- The channels bringing in the most users are not the same channels generating the most revenue.

 #### **Business Implications**
-- Employer partnerships and referrals deliver the strongest early LTV and should be prioritized.
-- Paid acquisition produces the weakest value despite higher costs and slower activation.
-- Channel-level LTV mismatch indicates inefficient capital allocation.
-- Shifting acquisition mix toward high-LTV channels improves growth efficiency without increasing spend.
+The data shows a clear gap between acquisition volume and value creation.
+Employer partnerships and referrals consistently produce higher-value users, while paid acquisition delivers weak early returns despite higher costs and slower activation.
+This indicates that current acquisition spending is not aligned with where revenue is actually generated.

+To improve growth efficiency, acquisition efforts should shift toward employer partnerships and referral channels, where users generate more value early in their lifecycle.
+Rebalancing the acquisition mix toward higher-LTV channels can improve overall economics without increasing total acquisition spend.

 <br><br>